Summary

 Engage

-Go to slide 6.
 Explain to students that a person’s motivations, or why they do something, are not always obvious.
-The same is true in stories.
-Sometimes, a person’s actions seem to oppose their words or their intentions.
-This is a form of irony.
+This is also true for characters in stories.
+Sometimes, a character’s actions seem to oppose their words or their intentions.
+This is considered to be a form of irony.

 Explore

-Review the three types of irony with students on slide 7.
-Invite students to explore irony, intent, and motivation today.
-Do not yet define the types for students; academic vocabulary will come later in the lesson.
+Review the definitions of three types of irony with students on slide 7.
+Do not define the types for students yet; academic vocabulary will come later in the lesson.

 Post each group’s poster in a different place around the classroom.